 This place is one of Jean Georges’ new seafood-centric restaurant situated right at the corner of the Pier near South Street Seaport.
 This area has a tiny Boston like mall where people can shop and eat at some decent restaurants.
 The iPic theater is also here too.

 The area is largely going through some sort of construction.
 The restaurant is located at the edge of the pier and overlooks the water facing towards the Brooklyn Bridge.
+In fact, just about everywhere in the restaurant you can see the Brooklyn Bridge without much obstruction.
+If you do try to make a reservation, I definitely think the second floor seating is more beautiful than the first.

 This used to be in the Lower East Side, but I guess they set up shop in this Gansevoort Market area.
 It wasn’t that good.
 I prefer the A Salt & Battery place instead.